drupal-graphql/graphql/README.md

 This module lets you craft and expose a [GraphQL] schema for [Drupal 8].

-Currently, you can expose your own custom schema through custom code with minimal effort.
-In the near future, we will add the ability to automatically generate a full schema from the underlying Drupal data graph.

-The module is currently meant as a basis for custom development rather than pure site building.
-As such, it leaves it up to you as a developer to choose whether/how to expose fields and non-entity data.
-To help you with this task, it provides base a flexible integrations layer for you to define your own schema.
+It is is built around https://github.com/Youshido/GraphQL.
+As such, it supports the full official GraphQL specification with all its features.

+You can use this module as a foundation for building your own schema through custom code or you can use and extend the generated schema using the plugin architecture of the contained sub-modules.

 For ease of development, it includes the [GraphiQL] interface at /graphql/explorer.

-This module is built around https://github.com/Youshido/GraphQL.
-As such, it supports the full official GraphQL specification with all its features.

 [Drupal 8]: https://www.drupal.org/8
 [GraphQL]: http://graphql.org/
 [GraphiQL]: https://github.com/graphql/graphiql/

+## Built-in generated schema

+The `modules` directory contains a set of modules that help to automatically create a schema from Drupal data structures and components.
+By enabling these sub-modules you can expose much of the Drupal data graph without writing a single line of code.

+Please refer to `modules/README.md` for more information.

-## Examples
+## Example implementation

-The module itself contains an submodule which serves as an example for how to build a custom schema.

 Check out https://github.com/fubhy/drupal-decoupled-app for a complete example of a fully decoupled React and GraphQL application.
 Feel free to use that repository as a starting point for your own decoupled application.

-## Built-in generated schema
+## Documentation

-The `modules` directory contains a set of modules that help to automatically create a GraphQL schema from Drupal data structures and components.
-Please refer to `modules/README.md` for more information.
+Please note that our documentation is outdated and in dire need of rewriting.
+This is due to the vast amount of improvements and additional features we've added to the module recently.
+As we are finishing up the 3.x version of this module we will be re-doing the documentation and record a series of screencasts.

 ## Resources